Southwestern High School (Michigan)

 Southwestern High School was a high school in Southwest Detroit, Michigan.
-It is part of the Detroit Public Schools district.
+It was part of the Detroit Public Schools district.
 The school's area, Southwest Detroit, has the majority of Detroit's Latino population.
 The school was located in a three-story building.
 It closed in 2012.

 The school served Boynton–Oakwood Heights, Delray, and Springwells from September 1916 until June 2012.

 History

-John A. Nordstrum High School was built in 1915 and began its first semester in September 1916, although the desks had yet to arrive.
-They were still in a railroad boxcar that had been lost amongst Detroit's vast railyards.
-But it was overcrowded within a few years so Southwestern High School was built beside it, with the recent high school to become an intermediate school.

 Southwestern was designed with a gymnasium, swimming pool, extensive track and field space, and an auditorium.
 It was one of the first schools developed following Michigan's enactment of statutes requiring mandatory attendance at high school.
 The students of adjoining Nordstrum attended the dedication of Southwestern in April 1922, and began using the building immediately, although the first regular classes began in September 1922.
 The January 1923 yearbook was called the Sou'wester.
 Its initial student body was heavily Hungarian American.

 The growth in Detroit's student population was so rapid, Nordstrom simply became a wing of Southwestern used mainly by ninth and tenth grade students, with the most advanced classes held in the newer building.

 In a period prior to 1955, Southwestern was one of the schools serving high school students from the Allen Park School District.
 That year, Allen Park High School in Allen Park opened.

 When integration busing came in 1970, with 350 White American students newly assigned to Southwestern High, student discipline declined.
 In 1979 the principal died after being hit by a bullet off-campus.
 By 1982 Joe Greene, who was now principal, instituted a new school discipline program.
 That year the student body at that time was described as "melting-pot" by Glen Macnow of Detroit Free Press.